nicfontaine/start/README.md

 - I just threw in [Font Awesome Icons](http://fontawesome.io/get-started/).
 Use whatever icons you prefer (you'll have to style them), or flip through there and grab whatever works.

-- Add or remove an search sites; just match up placeholder and url slug at the same index in the two array vars below.
+- Add or remove any search sites; just match up placeholder and url slug at the same index in the two array vars below.
 The little 'slide number dots' below will read the length of the array & increase or decrease accordingly.

 - Weather data (weather type and temp) is polled every 20000ms, background images fade accordingly.
 Swap w/ semi-transparent, desaturated, compressed pngs however you please.